kolenaIO/kolena/docs/dataset/advanced-usage/upload-embeddings.md

 ### Example code

-Here’s an example where we download the `instance-seg` dataset from Kolena, then add a placeholder embedding (a zero-filled array):
+Here’s an example where we download the `instance-seg` dataset from Kolena, then add a placeholder embedding (a random array):
 ```python
 import numpy as np
 from kolena.dataset import download_dataset